karthequian/Kubernetes/03_04_Scaling_the_helloworld_app/Readme.md

 ### Learn how to scale the helloworld application

-When we run the `kubectl get all` command, we notice that there's a single instance of the helloworld deployment running, as well as a single pod associated with the deployment.
+When we run the `kubectl get deployments` command, we notice that there's a single instance of the helloworld deployment running, as well as a single pod associated with the deployment.

 There are many scenarios in which this is undesired.
 If for some reason the pod crashes or ends up in a crash loop, we will not have any instances of the application running, which will cause downtime until the pod can restart successfully.